Here are some terms used in the Individuals with Disabilities Education Act which you will hear frequently:

 IEP: Individual Education Plan

-Public Agency: this usually refers to the child’s school system.
+Public Agency: this usually refers to the child’s local school system.

 Note: The parents of a child with a disability have the right to request an IEP meeting at any time.